 Understanding Mental Health Level 2

 The Understanding Mental Health Level 2 course aims to raise mental health literacy in all sectors of the community and dispel the stigma and discrimination that exists through a lack of understanding.
 The course is designed to empower people to offer support to those who may be experiencing mental health difficulties.
 The course is 6 hours long and covers a range of topics including mental health awareness, common mental health problems, suicide prevention, and the role of the workplace in supporting mental health.
 Successful candidates will be issued with a certificate that is valid for 3 years.
 This course is suitable for anyone who wants to improve their understanding of mental health and learn how to support those who may be struggling.
+The course costs £745 for up to 12 learners.
+Prices may vary according to your requirements.

 - Define mental health